Microelectronic-Technologies/MeTIOTCommunication/docs/TCP_PROTOCOL_SPEC.md

 > * `int32_t`
 > * `int64_t`
 >
-> *All of the above unsigned variants are additionally allowed*
+> *All unsigned variants of the above data types are allowed*
 >
 > The following data types *can* be used but research must first be conducted to ensure each devices architecture support the same byte length.
 >